ToniWonKanobi/theoveranalyzed.net/posts/2015/5/9/more-than-you-ever-wanted-to-know-about-apples-spotlight-location-icons.md

 Title: More Than You Ever Wanted to Know About Apple’s Spotlight Location Icons
 Date: 2015-05-09 06:44
 Link: http://mercury.io/blog/more-than-you-ever-wanted-to-know-about-apples-spotlight-location-icons
-Description: Rusty Mitchell takes a dive into Apple's Spotlight icons in iOS 8.
+Description: A lot of thought went into Apple's Spotlight icons in iOS 8, among other things.
 Tags: UI Design, Apple
 Image: http://d.pr/i/PfxM+